reedes/vim-quotable/README.markdown

 ### Commands

-You can enable (or toggle) the educating behavior with the following Ex
+You can enable (or toggle) the educating behavior with the following
 commands:

   ```vim